 Exercise improves your brain function and keeps you mentally sharp

-For years, many people have thought that exercising was only good for their bodies, not their brains.
+For years, many people have thought exercising was only good for their bodies, not their brains.
 After all, the idea that one part of the body could affect another part seemed far-fetched.
-But over the past decade, neuroscientists have been exploring how exercise can dramatically affect the brain.
-And they have discovered that exercise can improve your memory, reasoning skills, attention span, and more.
+But over the past decade, neuroscientists have explored how exercise can dramatically affect the brain.
+And they have found that exercise can help improve your memory, ability to reason, pay attention, and more.

 Physical activity is the most natural thing in the world

-When was the last time you saw a babysit on the couch or a dog nap in the sun?
-Human beings are designed to move, and that’s never more true than when we are young.
+When was the last time you saw a baby sit on the couch or a dog nap in the sun?
+Human beings are designed to move, and that’s never more true than when we were young.
 Whether it’s exploring the backyard, playing with a sibling, or taking a walk in the park, being active is what kids are all about.
 The problem is that outdoor activity takes time, which many of us no longer have a luxury.
 You can be active in little ways throughout your day.
-For example, you can take the stairs instead of the elevator or walking to a co-worker’s office instead of sending an email.
+For example, you can take the stairs instead of the elevator or walk to a co-worker’s office instead of sending an email.